NaRcot01/speech-recognition-CLI-pyrogram/README.md

 Just run the " selfBoT.py " File.<br>
 Then in your telegram application reply  " v2t " to a audio file.<br>
 Congratulations!<br>

+## Got Error? ##

+if you got this Error : FileNotFoundError: WinError 2 The system cannot find the file specified<br>
+you should install ffmpeg and add it to your PATH.
+For more info check out this <a href="https://www.wikihow.com/Install-FFmpeg-on-Windows" target="_blank">Link</a> and do the instructions.